thealtitudecrew/thealtitudecrew.github.io/classes.md

 ---
 layout: article
 titles:
+  # @start locale config
-  en: Classes
+en      : &EN       Classes
+  en-GB   : *EN
+  # @end locale config
-key: page-classes
+key: page-about
 ---

-## Book a Class

 Welcome to our class booking page!
 Below, you can find information about our available classes.
 Use the form at the bottom to reserve your spot.